 Internet security is, unfortunately, not a “set it and forget it” type of system.
 It’s vital to have experts on hand that can regularly assess the data and cybersecurity of all systems within your supply chain, and that security patches are made routinely and kept up-to-date.

 It’s also vital that all employees of a company are made aware of various cybersecurity risks.
 Furthermore, they should be educated on routine and developing methods used by hackers to gain access to systems.
 Communicate these concerns to other partners in your supply chain as well.
 Make certain all links in the chain are on the same page when it comes to protecting secure systems.

 As previously mentioned in regards to both COVID-19 impacts and geopolitical concerns, environmental risks associated with major weather events (a steadily increasing concern thanks to global warming and the resulting increased risks of hurricanes and other superstorms) can cause major disruptions to supply chains unless there is a sustainable and flexible network of alternate suppliers available to be tapped in the event of devastation in a particular source region.

-Well-prepared supply chains can expect to experience significantly fewer losses and disruptions, particularly if they have taken the additional step of increasing their suppliers’ resilience through collaboration on things like asset hardening.
+Well-prepared supply chains can expect to experience significantly fewer losses and disruptions.
+This is particularly true if they have taken the additional step of increasing their suppliers’ resilience through collaboration.
 Insurance, well-planned emergency response procedures, and substitute shippers or products also prove valuable in these kinds of scenarios.

-While these particular risks don’t run the full gamut of concerns facing supply chain management, they essentially encompass the majority of the major risks one can expect to be forced to deal with.
+These particular risks don’t run the full gamut of concerns facing supply chain management.
+However, they essentially encompass the majority of the major risks one can expect to be forced to deal with.
 By crafting contingency plans, having alternate suppliers, emergency response procedures, routinely updated and evaluated cyber-security plans, and so on, most major risks to the supply chain and its management can be mitigated.